Josh Kassel

+Biography

+In 2008, as a junior, Kassel was the Atlantic Hockey All-Conference Player of the Year and was in the top eight nationally for best save percentage and goals against average (GAA).

+He was the first goaltender to be awarded the Atlantic Hockey Player of the Year and held the best GAA in Atlantic Hockey league history.

-Division I Men's Hockey 2008 Second Team All-Americans for the East, becoming the Army's first hockey All-American in nearly 30 years.
+He was selected as Division I Men's Hockey 2008 Second Team All-Americans for the East, becoming the Army's first hockey All-American in nearly 30 years.

-Kassel played significantly more poorly in his senior year, and was replaced as the starter by sophomore Jay Clark.
+Kassel played significantly worse during his senior year and was replaced as the starter by sophomore Jay Clark.
 He retired from competitive hockey after the 2009 season.
+He came in as a ringer during the 2025 Fort Bragg Men's League spring season and took the second-to-last place team to the championship, where they won against the last place team.